-Juggling homeschooling duties (often for multiple children!) as well as work and household responsibilities can feel daunting, especially for moms who have been thrust into homeschooling their kids for the first time!
+Juggling homeschooling duties (often for multiple children!), as well as work, and household responsibilities can feel daunting, especially for parents who are homeschooling their kids for the first time.

-Whether you are normally a full-time homeschooling mom, or you have to dive headfirst (while also working from home) due to current life circumstances, use these helpful homeschool room ideas and organizational tips to help you stay on top of everything.
+Whether you are normally a full-time homeschooling mom, or you are new to it (while also working from home), use these helpful homeschool room ideas and organizational tips to help you stay on top of everything.

 13 Insanely Useful Homeschool Organization Ideas